 There are clear similarities to Norris, pointing in the same direction.

-A connection back to Part 1: After referring to gloves in the works of Shakespeare (not shown here, but see the source link below), Mrs White gives her genteel readers the vapours with this florid description of unbridled female malevolence in the person of my olfactory benefactor the French Queen Mother.
+A connection back to Part 1: after referring to gloves in the works of Shakespeare (not shown here, but see the source link below), Mrs White gives her genteel readers the vapours with this florid description of unbridled female malevolence in the person of my olfactory benefactor the French Queen Mother.
 Perfumed gloves are the pretty fashion.

-Despite the assertions that Bess sat for pictures in her Oxford gloves, I haven’t seen them in any of her portraits, most of which date from later in her reign.
+Despite the assertions that the queen sat for pictures wearing her Oxford gloves, I haven’t seen them in any of her portraits, most of which date from later in her reign.
 There are of course no photos – aside from the non-existence of photography, the gloves simply wore out from use.
-The glover finally refused to repair them any more.
+The royal glover finally refused to repair them any more.
 Even when they looked like Bess’s Guinea pig had been at them, the scent of Acqua della Regina still lingered.

 Here’s a different glove, one that survived.
 It was only worn once.